ssrg-vt/hapstone/README.md

 is used to preprocess the bindings to Capstone.
 Obviously, Capstone needs to be installed as well.
 Then, you can simply pull the package from Hackage via `cabal` or manually.

+## Examples
+Please see the examples directory for more information on how to use Hapstone.

+In short, you must import `Hapstone.Capstone` and then call either `disasmIO` or `disasmSimpleIO` if you plan on using the `defaultAction` rather than building your own.
+You define a `Disassembler` with the correct parameters that define the architecture and mode to use, plus the actual buffer of data that should be disassembled.